 The following items are required for all students applying for the MU Doctoral Programs in Education.
-All application materials should be on file in the ODPE (Office of Doctoral Programs in Education) two months prior to the term the student desires admission to allow for time for processing and consideration by the faculty.
+All application materials should be on file in the ODPE (Office of Doctoral Programs in Education) a semester prior to the term the student desires admission to allow for time for processing and consideration by the faculty.

 Suggested application submission dates for upcoming terms can be found here.

 - Submit the Marshall Univesity Application for Graduate Admission